fuse-box/fuse-box/docs/quantum.md

 ```bash
 yarn install uglify-js
 ```
-note: Make sure you have the LATEST uglify-js

 Make sure you are using [Web Index Plugin](/plugins/web-index-plugin#webindexplugin) as Quantum may produce more bundles than configured in the first place.

-note: Remove UglifyJSPlugin from the plugin list, it will conflict with Quantum

 ## How it works?